vol8/porydelete/INSTALL.md

 cargo build
 ```

 If running the `cargo build` command doesnt work or you get an error, try updating Rust and then proceed.
 Otherwise, you can just install one of the stable releases.
+They are available for Windows and Linux.